carboxylic acids

 Reaction of carboxylic acids with metals

 Your chemistry teacher may demo the reactions of sodium metal with water and glacial ethanoic (acetic) acid to enable you to compare the two reactions.
 Glacial acetic acid is "water free" or anhydrous ethanoic acid.
 The name glacial comes from the fact that it forms an ice like solid just below room temperature.
 If two boiling tubes are set-up and a small volume of water is placed in one test tube and glacial acetic acid in the other test tube and then a pea sized piece of sodium metal is dropped into each of the two test tubes then a vigorous exothermic reaction takes place with lots of effervescence as hydrogen gas is released.
 In my opinion the glacial acetic acid, despite being a weak acid produces the more violent reaction simply because there is a larger concentration of hydrogen ions (H+) present in the acid than in water.
-Equations for these reactions are shown below:
+An equation for this reaction with ethanoic acid is shown below:

 sodium(s) + ethanoic acid(aq) → sodium ethanoate(aq) + hydrogen(g)